+ Is the Library building open?

 Please contact the Library.
 After verifying your identity we can give you your card number or issue you a new card if needed.

-The Library is offering contactless curbside service.
+The Library is offering contactless curbside service on Fridays.
 This service allows you to pick up holds by reserving materials through the online catalog.
-Once those materials have been retrieved and processed, once your holds are available you will be able to schedule a curbside pickup time by following the instructions on your holds notification.
+Once those materials have been retrieved and are ready for you, you will be able to schedule a curbside pickup time by following the instructions on your holds notification.
 To learn more about curbside service please click here.

 + Where can I return my items?